bionic-gpt/bionic-gpt/website/content/docs/running-locally/gpu-setup.md

 +++
-title = "Installation for GPU" weight = 30
+title = "Installation for GPU (TGI)" weight = 30
 sort_by = "weight"
 +++

+### Text-Generation-Inference

+Text-Generation-Inference is a solution for deploying and serving Large Language Models (LLMs).
+TGI enables high-performance text generation using Tensor Parallelism and dynamic batching for the most popular open-source LLMs, including StarCoder, BLOOM, GPT-NeoX, Llama, and T5.
+Text Generation Inference is already used by customers such as IBM, Grammarly, and the Open-Assistant initiative implements optimization for all supported model architectures, including:

-## Configure to run with Text Generation Interface and litellm
+## Configure to run with Text Generation Inference and litellm

 The standard bionicGPT install comes with a CPU based llama2-7B model installed but we can access many more models using a combination of TGI and litellm and this includes using GPU for better inference timings.
 This setup allows you local access to the hundreds of thousands of models listed on HuggingFace.